vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_projects.md

 **Prerequisites**

-- Log in to vSphere Integrated Containers Management Portal with a vSphere administrator, Cloud administrator, or DevOps administrator account.
+- Log in to vSphere Integrated Containers Management Portal with a vSphere administrator, Management Portal administrator, or DevOps administrator account.
 For information about logging in to vSphere Integrated Containers Management Portal, see [Logging In to the Management Portal](logging_in_mp.md).
 - You have a created project.

 **Procedure**